All Episodes

 But it clearly isn't true that there are 47 million people who cannot afford health insurance in this country.

-There may be a large percentage of it choose to spend their money on plasma TVs instead of health insurance because they're in their 20s and 30s.
+There may be a large percentage of them that choose to spend their money on plasma TVs instead of health insurance because they're in their 20s and 30s.

 But the Libs want us all to think that this country is so unfair.